MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/how-to-authenticate-with-server-in-python.md

    **AD/LDAP or 'admin' account authentication**

    You must call the `POST /login` API in order to authenticate.
-You'll need to pass in the  `username` and `password` for the local administrator, or if Active Directory is enabled, pass the LDAP account information.
-In turn, R Server will issue you a [bearer/access token](../how-to-manage-access-tokens.md).
+You need to pass in the  `username` and `password` for the local administrator, or if Active Directory is enabled, pass the LDAP account information.
+In turn, R Server issues you a [bearer/access token](../how-to-manage-access-tokens.md).
 After authenticated, the user will not need to provide credentials again as long as the token is still valid, and a header is submitted with every request.
-If you do not know your connection settings, please contact your administrator.
+If you do not know your connection settings, contact your administrator.
    ```python
    #Using client library generated from Autorest
    #Create client instance and point it at an R Server.